10 Istanbul Neighborhoods

 Istanbul | ©Selcuk Teke

-Karaköy is a shopping district considered one of the oldest and most iconic in Istanbul.
-Here you'll find streets filled with locals and tourists as you explore its bustling alleyways.
-Formerly known as the Galata district, it was an important port for the city with working class labourers and fishmongers.
-It then became almost a derelict or marginalised neighbourhood before becoming a hipster hotspot with trendy cafes, bars and restaurants and a growing nightlife.
+Karaköy is a shopping district considered to be one of the oldest and most iconic in Istanbul.
+As you explore its bustling alleyways, you'll find streets filled with locals and tourists alike.
+Formerly known as the Galata quarter, it was an important port where the working class and fishmongers lived.

 Hagia Sophia Museum| ©Dennis Jarvis